 Let’s look at the example of an elevator or hoist.
 When energy is delivered to the system (“motoring mode”), current flows into the VFD and is output to the motor.
 The motor provides torque and does some work like lifting a load.
 As the load is lifted, potential gravitational energy in the system increases and can be explained with the equation:

 Gravitational Energy = mass * gravity constant * height of travel

-Eventually, when the load is lowered the motor acts like a generator (“generating mode”) and the potential energy of the system is converted into electrical current which flows back into the VFD.
+Eventually, when the load is lowered the motor acts as a generator (“generating mode”), and the potential energy of the system is converted into electrical current which flows back into the VFD.
 Current is able to flow back across the IGBTs to the bus capacitors but can go no further due to the rectifier stage.
 The DC bus voltage on the bus capacitors will continue to rise until the drive faults out with an overvoltage error.
 To avoid this, something needs to be done with the excess energy in the drive.

 Historically, a brake chopper circuit and a resistor have been used to dissipate excess energy in VFD systems.
 They function by having a brake transistor circuit, or “chopper”, connected to the VFD’s DC bus capacitor stage.
 When the DC bus voltage exceeds a certain threshold, the brake transistor circuit closes or is “shunted” and current flows from the capacitors across a large external resistor.
 The electrical energy in the VFD is converted to heat as the current flows through the resistor.
 The bigger the load and more regenerated energy you have, the more heat is created.